jimdigriz/bgpexplore/README.md

     brew install erlang gawk

-And optionally you may want to run:
+Optionally you may want to run:

     pip3 install mrtparse